dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 Which, as you might gather, means `List(Elem, Sep)` is a parser recognizing an `Elem` possibly followed by more `Sep`-separated `Elem`s (it also skips the spacing).

-To use a parametrized rule, invoke it with parsing expressions, putting arguments inside parenthesis:
+To use a parameterized rule, invoke it with parsing expressions, putting arguments inside parenthesis:

 ```
 ArgList <- '(' List(Identifier, ',') ')'